nikolay-popov/spring-boot-info-endpoint-poc/README.md

 # Spring Cloud Sleuth With Spring Security branch

+MAIN QUESTION: why credentials defined in SecurityConfig don't work - and what work (potentially exposing endpoints)!

-NOTE: Checkout `git co spring-cloud-endpoints` branch to see how it works without Spring Security.
+NOTE: Checkout `git co spring-cloud-endpoints` branch to see how it works without Spring Security - it shows how all endpoints are disabled so the MAIN QUESTION can be ignored until we will need some of them.

 If project have a dependency on Spring Cloud Sleuth (SCS), Spring Actuator will be there but also Spring Cloud (SC) starter will be added to dependencies which will expose a number of additional [endpoints](http://cloud.spring.io/spring-cloud-static/spring-cloud.html#_endpoints)